BlakeE-37/Password-Generator/README.md

 ## Description

-This is a website coded in HTML, and CSS.
-It contains a header with my name, a picture of me, and links to the sections below.
-I also included a hero image, links to my past projects in the form of images, and links to my social media and email at the bottom.
+This is a web application that creates a randomly generated password based on criteria such as length and character type.
+These criteria are dictated by alerts given to the user.

-This site is for employers to see a more mainstream form of my resume and for me to show off some of my skills as a front end developer.
+This site is a project for me to show my skill and ability to use the javascript programming language.

 ## Installation